-In the case of a commercial property purchase it is prudent to carry out extensive due diligence before entering into an Agreement or make the Agreement subject to due diligence being carried out.
+In the case of a rural property purchase it is prudent to carry out extensive due diligence before entering into an agreement or make the agreement subject to due diligence being carried out.
 This includes but is not necessarily limited to:

-- (a) The Title to the property and any encumbrances affecting the property. - (b) The overall financial suitability and commercial viability of the Purchaser's proposed acquisition of the property. - (c) Any outstanding requirements or requisitions relating to the property. - (d) The zoning of the property. - (e) The value and condition of the property, including building, engineering and structural issues. - (f) Statutory and regulatory requirements affecting the property and current compliance with such statutory and regulatory requirements; and
+- (a) The Title to the property and any encumbrances affecting the property. - (b) The overall financial suitability and commercial viability of the Purchaser's proposed acquisition of the property. - (c) Any outstanding requirements or requisitions relating to the property. - (d) The zoning of the property. - (e) The value and condition of the property, including land, fertiliser history, stocking rates, arable history, chemical residues, withholding periods, building, engineering and structural issues.

-- (g) All such other matters as the Purchaser in the Purchaser's sole discretion, deems pertinent. - (h) The ability of the Purchaser to raise sufficient finance from the Purchaser's Bank to complete settlement on terms acceptable to the Purchaser.
+- (f) Statutory and regulatory requirements affecting the property and current compliance with such statutory and regulatory requirements (including but not limited to Resource Consents); and - (g) All such other matters as the Purchaser in the Purchaser's sole discretion, deems pertinent. - (h) The ability of the Purchaser to raise sufficient finance the Purchaser's Bank to complete settlement on terms acceptable to the Purchaser.